-Available options Implications Cost (in 2024 \$) Type of capital work Issue Issue Southbrook RRP upgrade - Resource Recovery Centre (Recycling, hazardous waste and reuse drop-off) The current recycling and hazardous waste drop-off area are under-capacity operations Widen seal for new recycling area west of RRP - this is not recommended.
+Available options Implications Cost (in 2024 \$) Type of capital work lssue Southbrook RRP upgrade - Resource Recovery Centre (Recycling, hazardous waste and reuse drop-off) The current recycling and hazardous waste drop-off area are under-capacity, operations Widen seal for new recycling area west of RRP - this is not recommended.
 Minor improvement to LOS.
 Unable to expand operations.
 Reduces traffic conflicts.
 Will replace assets that are 22 years old.
-2.3m New Works, Partial Growth are constra the site, ar from vehic considerin which incr provides a are constrained by the layout and high use of the site, and there are health and safety risks from vehicle and pedestrian conflicts.
-Council is considering three optional layout plans, each of which increases the size of the reuse drop-off and provides an enlarged, covered recycling drop-off Build two-level recycling drop-off on current site over current footprint - this is not recommended.
+2.3m New Works, Partial Growth are constrained by the layout and high use of the site, and there are health and safety risks from vehicle and pedestrian conflicts.
+Council is considering three optional layout plans, each of which increases the size of the reuse drop-off and provides an enlarged, covered recycling drop-off facility at the resource recovery park site.
+This enables the existing shop and workshop to be utilised for a mix of operations and staff facilities.IndicativeDesign in 2024/25 and construction in 2026/27 Build two-level recycling drop-off on current site over current footprint - this is not recommended.
 Minor improvement to LOS.
 Unable to expand operations.
 Reduces traffic conflicts.
 Will replace assets that are 12 years old.
-3.5m Renewal and Partial Growth Indicative timeframe facility at the resource recovery park site.
-This enables the existing shop and workshop to be utilised for a mix of operations and staff facilities.
-Upgrade and expand RRC on current site, 1,400m building to enclose recycling, 300m reuse drop off, retain existing shop for operational use.
+3.5m Renewal and Partial Growth Indicative Upgrade and expand RRC on current site, 1,400m 2 building to enclose recycling, 300m 2 reuse drop off, retain existing shop for operational use.
 T his is the preferred option.
 Improves LOS, capacity, and operations.
 Utilise majority of existing infrastructure.
 Reduces traffic conflicts.
-Budgeted 3.4m New Works - Partial Growth Upgrade and expand RRC on current site, 760m building to enclose recycling, 150m reuse drop off, retain existing shop for operational use - this not recommended.
+Budgeted 3.4m New Works - Partial Growth Upgrade and expand RRC on current site, 760m 2 building to enclose recycling, 150m 2 reuse drop off, retain existing shop for operational use - this not recommended.
 Similar LOS and capacity to current, improved operations.
 Utilise majority of existing infrastructure.
-Estimate under 3.4m New Works - Partial Growth Upgrade and expand RRC on current site, 480m shelter to cover recycling and reuse drop-off - this not recommended.
+Estimate under 3.4m New Works - Partial Growth Upgrade and expand RRC on current site, 480m 2 shelter to cover recycling and reuse drop-off - this not recommended.
 Lower LOS and capacity to current, improved operations.
 Utilise majority of existing infrastructure.
 May impact wetlands/ spring.
 Estimate under 3.4m New Works - Partial Growth Sell Flaxton Road frontage to fund land purchase and construction on neighbouring land - this is not recommended as there is no financial benefit and will further delay the upgrades.
 Greenfields development, space to expand, improved LOS and capacity.
 Delays upgrades, sale of frontage insufficient to fund land purchase and construction cost.
 Higher overall cost.
 Does not fully minimise traffic conflicts.
 4.6m+ New Works - Partial Growth